behrooztaheri/Verilog_course/README.md

 # QIAU Logic Circuits and Computer Architecture Laboratory

-This repository contains Verilog code examples related to the Logic Circuits and Computer Architecture Laboratory course at QIAU (Qazvin Islamic Azad University).
+This repository contains **Verilog** and **VHDL** code examples related to the Logic Circuits and Computer Architecture Laboratory course at QIAU (Qazvin Islamic Azad University).

 ## About the Course